Creating and Running a Zend Framework (Laminas) Project in ServBay

 13Configure Controller Factory (module.config.php)

-(Same as in the MySQL example) Ensure the
+(Same as MySQL demo) Ensure

 controllers